smartdevicelink/sdl_evolution/proposals/nnnn-sdl-javascript-manager-layer.md

 ## Proposed solution

 A set of submanager classes will be created, with each one designated to a particular responsibility to simplify using the library.
 These submanagers will be controlled by an encompassing class named `SdlManager`, which is for the developer's convenience.
-These classes will match closely to existing manager layers to allow for easy adoption for those already familiar with the Android or iOS libraries.
+These classes will match closely to existing manager layers to allow for easy adoption for those already familiar with the Java Suite or iOS libraries.
 In addition, unique features of JavaScript can be utilized to further ease the pain of dealing with asynchronous logic, such as using Promises and the yielding async/await syntax.

 ### Managers

 Specifically, these are the following manager classes that existing libraries already use, and thus will need to be implemented in the JavaScript suite:
 * BaseSubManager (The class that submanagers will extend)
-* SdlManager (Publically-facing manager that allows access to the submanagers below)
+* SdlManager (Publicly-facing manager that allows access to the submanagers below)
     * LockscreenManager (Handles lockscreens and customization)
     * ScreenManager (Handles the process of displaying and managing items on the head unit)
         * MenuManager (Handles menus and submenus)